enigmadigm/GreenMesa/README.md

 # GreenMesa
 This is the repository for a Discord bot known as GreenMesa (GM).
 This page acts acts as a convenient way for @GalaxySH to store core files and other stuff for the bot.

 The application ***cannot*** merely be cloned and run immediately after installation, it will fail; this app was not built for and has not been fixed to be able to do that smoothly.
+There are no installers.

 ---